jtcriswell/bpfa/README.md

 Loads
 -----

+The accumlator register may be loaded using the following instructions:

 	LDA  <Label> - Load Accumulator with word from memory.
 	LDAI <Value> - Load Accumulator with immediate value.
 	LDAB <Value> - Load Accumulator with byte from packet.